softpak/HOSE/README.md

 Hardware :
 *   CPU : AMD APU Kaveri series or later products.
 *   VGA : AMD GCN v1.1 or later products.

+####Test Server
+*     IP address : 59.127.231.87 (static)
+*     Version : 1.8.0 ~ 1.8.4
+*     Rule : `DO NOT interfere other players.
+Otherwise, you can find a wild open space to do things you like to test this server.
+If you are getting lag.
+You can try /tps command to check the ticks.
+Maybe it is you PCs.
+The map will be wiped out every month or the map data reaches 10GB.
+You are welcome to leave any messages.`